Beka23/freshmarket-frontend/README.md

 # Instructions for running the app

-To start the app, clone down backend of the app, run rails s in your command line to start the backend server, then clone down frontend of the app, run npm install to download all the dependicies, and then run npm start in your command line, it will open the application in your default browser.
+To start the app, clone down backend of the app, run ```rails s``` in your command line to start the backend server, then clone down frontend of the app, run ```npm install``` in your command line to download all the dependicies, and then run ```npm start```, it will open the application in your default browser.